banny310/hoymiles-dtu-homeassistant-addon/README.md

 When new data is received add-on will transform it and push to mqtt broker.

 On start add-on changes server send time configuration on dtu from 15 minutes (dtu default) to 1 minute.
-After that data is refreshed every minute in Home Assistant and native Hoymiles dashboard also
+After that data is refreshed every minute in Home Assistant and native Hoymiles dashboard also.

 ## Installation